muafzal/muafzal.github.io/_posts/2022-08-06-How to start reviewing.md

 6. Follow the journal's guidelines: Follow the journal's guidelines for formatting and submitting your review.
 Make sure you adhere to the word limit and provide a clear and concise review.

 7. Stay unbiased: No matter what situation, you MUST stay unbiased when providing your feedback.
-This is moral responsiblity and good scientific practice.
+This is moral responsibility and good scientific practice.
 Consider yourself in the position of the authors.

-8. Gaining experience: Request your supervisor to provide you the opportunities to let your review his papers or project reports.
-Doing such internal reviews will give you confidence and experience.
+8. Gaining experience: Request your supervisor to provide you the opportunities to review his research papers or project reports.
+Doing such reviews will give you confidence and experience.
+You can ask them for their feedback on your review.

 By following these steps, you can begin to develop your skills as a reviewer and contribute to the scientific community.
 You can mention your reviewing records in your resume to showcase your services for the scientific community.